mellaurie/tone/pages/02.april-2020/04.u4/03.topic-2/01.blogs/subsection.md

 - **Blogs foster opportunities for reflection** and provide them with tangible evidence of their learning over time: students can look at their previous posts to identify recurrent patterns in their thinking, times of change or growth, and other markers of learning and development.
 - **Blogs familiarize students with widely-used web content platforms**: The knowledge and skills gained by writing and maintaining a blog are transferrable to a wide variety of work contexts, as blogging platforms (particularly Wordpress) power an increasing number of websites around the world.

-Hegarty (2015) describes eight attributes of open pedagogy:
+Tony Bates also promotes blogs as he discussing [Open pedagogy](https://pressbooks.bccampus.ca/teachinginadigitalagev2/chapter/11-4-open-pedagogy/) in *Teaching in a Digital Age*.
+He quotes Hegarty (2015), in describing eight attributes of open pedagogy.
+Consider how your class blogs can impact more than just your class.

 - **participatory technologies**: socially constructed media such as blogs, wikis and other ‘sharing’ social media;
 people, openness and trust: students’ willingness to learn is fragile, with participation and interactions unlikely to flourish unless an element of trust can be built (Mak et., 2010);
 - **innovation and creativity**: finding new models of teaching and learning that better exploit OER and more emphasis on choosing digital technologies and methods that encourage the sharing of knowledge and resources;